Progress made against massive California-Nevada wildfire but flames threaten iconic Joshua trees

 Progress made against massive York Fire in California-Nevada but flames threaten iconic Joshua trees

-MOJAVE NATIONAL PRESERVE — Firefighters aided by rain fought to contain a massive blaze that swept through the California desert into Nevada and are threaten ing the region's famous spiky Joshua trees.
+MOJAVE NATIONAL PRESERVE — Firefighters aided by rain fought to contain a massive blaze that swept through the California desert into Nevada and is threatening the region's famous spiky Joshua trees.

 The York Fire that erupted last Friday is California's largest wildfire this year.
 As of early Wednesday it had burned through more than 128 square miles (333 square kilometers) of land and was 30% contained, fire officials said.